Skip to content

 Key features

-• 4 bedrooms (3 on second floor plus finished attic)
+• 4 bedrooms across 2nd floor and finished attic

-• Finished basement with separate entrance for secondary-suite potential
+• Finished basement with separate entrance, suite-conversion candidate

 • Upgraded kitchen with quartz countertops